GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 uid: f37126ebe3764108beb081c7e2930d7a
 ```

+Note that the first rollout of a Release will take several minutes, because Cloud Deploy renders the manifests for all Targets when the Release is created.
+If you do not see _state: SUCCESS_ in the output from the previous command, please wait and periodically re-run the command until the rollout completes.

 To confirm your application was deployed to your test GKE cluster, run the following commands in your Cloud Shell:

 ```bash